openvswitch/ovs/Documentation/topics/integration.rst

   This field contains the MAC address of the device attached to the interface.
   On a hypervisor, this is the MAC address of the interface as seen inside a VM.
 It does not necessarily correlate to the host-side MAC address.
-For example, on XenServer, the MAC address on a VIF in the hypervisor is always FE:FF:FF:FF:FF:FF, but inside the VM a normal MAC address is seen.

 iface-id

   This field uniquely identifies the interface.
 In hypervisors, this allows the controller to follow VM network interfaces as VMs migrate.
 A well-chosen identifier should also allow an administrator or a controller to associate the interface with the corresponding object in the VM management system.
-For example, the Open vSwitch integration with XenServer by default uses the XenServer assigned UUID for a VIF record as the iface-id.

 iface-status